 Inconsistent jar size

-As one of the numerous subscription programs available through Amazing Clubs, the Jam and Jelly of the Month Club does not disappoint.
+As one of the numerous subscription programs available through Amazing Clubs, the Jam and Jelly of the Month Club do not disappoint.
 Subscribers can choose between three-, six-, and 12-month clubs or the Seasonal Club (quarterly).
-Each delivery comes with two different jars (10 to 20 ounces each) of limited production jams and jellies from small boutique artisans.
+Each delivery comes with two different jars (10 to 20 ounces) of limited production jams and jellies from small boutique artisans.
 Flavors often include seasonal favorites and are sourced from some of the best preserve makers around the world.
-Previous deliveries have included flavors such as Apple Pie Jelly, Bumbleberry Jam, Cranberry Orange Jam, and Michigan Blueberry Preserves.
+Previous deliveries have included Apple Pie Jelly, Bumbleberry Jam, Cranberry Orange Jam, and Michigan Blueberry Preserves.

 Subscriptions come with an option for a personalized gift announcement, and each monthly delivery includes a newsletter dedicated to jelly lovers titled The Daily Spread.
-Subscribers and gift givers can also select which month the subscription begins.
-Pricing for three-month and Seasonal Clubs is $19.95 per month, with further discounts on the six- and 12-month subscriptions.
+Subscribers and gift-givers can also select which month the subscription begins.
+Pricing for three-month and Seasonal Clubs is $26.95 per month, with further discounts on the six- and 12-month subscriptions.
 All options come with free shipping.

 Why We Chose It: Small Batch Jam Co. combines seasonal fruit with sweet and savory aromatics for one-of-a-kind combinations.